Content

 Examples of HR KPIs

 To design HR KPIs, it is essential to ask a question as a starting point.
-That question is not What are we going to measure, but What do we need to know?
-They seem to be the same question, but, in reality, the nuances are important.
+That question is not what we are going to measure, but what we need to know.
+They seem to be the same question, but the nuances are important.

 This is just for starters: we are so complex in our particular needs and characteristics that the world of HR KPIs is always susceptible to evolution, also within our methodology of caring for people.